OpenNebula/marketplace-docs/source/service/kubernetes.rst

    NAME                                    STATUS   ROLES    AGE     VERSION onekube-ip-192-168-122-10.localdomain   Ready    master   4m38s   v1.13.4

-If the previous command ran successfully then you can logout from the master node and we can continue by configuring the ``kubectl`` cli utility.
+If the previous command ran successfully then you can logout from the master node and we can continue by configuring the ``kubectl`` CLI utility.
 So you can apply kubernetes manifests (yaml formatted files with kubernetes configuration) and access :ref:`UI dashboard <k8s_dashboard>` comfortably from your workstation.

 .. _k8s_tutorial_kubectl: